kawu/hhu-dl-materials-2019/universal-pos-deps/notes/tagger-optim.md

 As described on the [page about LSTMs](https://github.com/kawu/hhu-dl-materials/blob/dev/high-api/lstm.md#dynamic-sequence-lengths), applying LSTM to a batch of sentences is not trivial because the lengths of the individual sentences can differ.
-To this end, a [PackedSequence](https://pytorch.org/docs/stable/nn.html?highlight=lstm#torch.nn.utils.rnn.PackedSequence) can be used.
+To deal with this issue, a [PackedSequence](https://pytorch.org/docs/stable/nn.html?highlight=lstm#torch.nn.utils.rnn.PackedSequence) can be used.